parsahl0707/CSC-4710-Project-02/README.md

 6. Access the webpage

+If you don't have MySQL running, you can run the backend without it.
+You will need to change `import * as database from "./database.js";` to `import * as database from "./dummy-database.js";` in the "Backend/app.js" file.
+This will change the database from using MySQL to using JavaScript arrays and objects.
+This will mean that every time you restart the backend the entries will disappear.
+If you don't want to use JavaScript arrays and objects and you prefer using MySQL, ensure that the "Backend/app.js" file contains the line `import * as database from "./database.js";`

 ## Configuration

 If you need the SQL queries to set up the database, they are located in the "Development-Tools/SQL-Queries" directory.